khtamkivi/DDS_project_2023/README.md

 # DDS_project_2023
-This repository holds the data and code about the project done in Univeristy of Vienna course Doing Data Science (040172-1 2023W).
+This repository holds the data and code used in the project done in Univeristy of Vienna course Doing Data Science (040172-1 2023W).
 The project focuses on the world happiness report data from 2021.